|Journal of Integer Sequences|

 6. Any submission claiming to solve a significant open problem (e.g., Goldbach's conjecture; Beal's conjecture; infinitely many twin primes; Riemann hypothesis) or a major result such as Fermat's last theorem must be preceded by a physical letter (not e-mail) written and signed by a Ph.
 D. mathematician, other than one of the authors, with an appointment at a university, on the letterhead of that university, and sent through ordinary postal mail, stating that he/she has read the paper and certifies its correctness.

 We do not read e-mail every day.
-If you do not receive an acknowledgment from us within ten days, then we have not received your paper.
-Please do not send inquiries until 10 days have passed.
+If you do not receive an acknowledgment from us within fourteen days, then we have not received your paper.
+Please do not send any inquiries until at least 14 days have passed.
+In addition, during certain periods (e.g., start of school terms, late December to early January) there will likely be no processing of papers.

 JIS is completely free for both authors and readers.
+There are no page charges.
 Members of the editorial board, including the editor-in-chief, receive no remuneration.
 The Journal is published with all-volunteer labor.

 Therefore, publishing a paper in JIS requires a higher standard of manuscript preparation than many other journals, which have a large editorial staff to fix problems.
 We ask that you read our style guide with care and make a real effort to make your paper conform.
 This also means that if you are not a native English speaker, you will want to find a native English speaker to proofread your paper.